mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 Simply put, if we're able to identify changes that address the aforementioned deficiencies and are not at odds with those goals, then they are changes worthy of consideration.

+Above, we outlined three high level opportunities for improvement:

+ 1. **Discovery** - the challenge and complexity of deploying `nsqlookupd`/`nsqadmin` at scale

+ 2. **Durability** - the inefficiency of duplicated messages on disk and the ephemeral nature of messages in memory

+ 3. **Delivery Guarantees** - the difficulty of performing idempotent operations and the operational overhead and inefficiency of explicit duplication

+Now let's talk about specific approaches that can get us there...

 ### Gossip